mrsawyer/NYT-Instanews/README.md

-Instanews is a webapp that allows the user to choose a category and see up an list of up to date articles from the New York Times
+Instanews is a site that allows the user to choose a category and see up an list of up to date articles from the New York Times

 # Motivation
 Instanews was created as a requirement for project 2 at RED Academy